 Aswan to Abu Simbel by Boat

 Probably the most relaxed way to get from Aswan to Abu Simbel is by cruise ship.
-Lake Nasser is an often overlooked highlight in Egypt – especially considering that a couple of other beautiful temples got relocated as well, and not just Abu Simbel.
+Lake Nasser is an often overlooked highlight in Egypt – especially considering that a couple of other beautiful Egyptian temples got relocated as well, and there is not just Abu Simbel in terms of sightseeing.

 As competition between the last few tour operators is pretty high (Steigenberger & Movenpick are probably the most reliable), all are about the same price.
 For a 4 day cruise, you can expect prices around 550 US-Dollar, per person in a standard cabin, including entry fees to the temples.

 PRO: Seeing the other highlights in Nubia, plenty of time inside the temple